idank/holykeebs-docs/guides/keyboard/keyball/index.md

 For build help that's not specific to Keyball, you're welcome to visit the [Keyboard guide](../index.md) in these docs.

-## Firmware Features
+## Firmware

-::: danger
+::: info
 Keyball firmware is **not** compatible with VIA or Vial.
+Use [Remap](https://remap-keys.app).
 :::

-Keyball comes with a custom keycodes that provides access to advanced features without needing to compile your own firmware.
+Keyball comes with custom keycodes that provide access to Keyball features without needing to compile your own firmware.
 These features are accessible through the following *Special Keycodes* that can be assigned when using [Remap](https://remap-keys.app):

 | Keycode    | Value on Remap  | Hex      | Description                                                       |
 |:-----------|:----------------|:---------|:------------------------------------------------------------------|